 Brazil ratified the commitment to fight corruption in 1997 by adhering to the OECD (Organization for Economic Cooperation and Development) Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 Currently, the country is following the “roadmap for accession”, and it is up to the country to write an initial memorandum with information about the convergence of the country to the normative instruments of the organization.
 The OECD will then examine whether the country’s policies comply with the organization’s guidelines and, if necessary, propose adjustments until the process of full accession is completed.

-In 2022, the OECD published a roadmap for the next steps in Brazil’s accesion process.
+In 2022, the OECD published a roadmap for the next steps in Brazil’s accession process.
 This is a very significant advance for Brazilian and multinational companies that operate in the country, as it points to possible changes in important sectors of the Brazilian legal system, especially in combating uncompetitive commercial practices, such as transnational bribery.

 The Brazilian Anti-Corruption Law (Federal Law No. 12,846/2013) dated as of 2013, having entered into force in 2014, and represented a real progress in sanctioning private entities for acts of corruption by individuals acting in their interest or benefit.
 The Law brought new provisions and concepts to the legal anti-corruption framework.